-Find out what we’ll be talking about at FinForward.
+Find out who’ll be talking about what at FinForward – and when.
 Topics are subject to change.
-Speakers and a detailed scheduled will be added later.

 Following the 2008 financial crisis, banks were seen as a brake on progress and in need of opening up.
 Enter PSD2 and open banking.
 But does PSD2 run the risk of making banking services mere commodities for startups to build on?
 Is it unfair for GAFAs and startups to have a back door into banks via API but not the other way round?
 Banks are afraid of what the future holds: but should they be more afraid of missing the opportunities to innovate?

 Big banks and insurers know they need to keep up with the agile innovators.
 They know they need to update their legacy systems, and use technology to deliver customer value instead of making their lives difficult.
 They don’t need telling that whoever wins the battle for talented, creative, tech-savvy employees will prevail.
 So it’s no wonder that existing employees, many of whom have loyally served their employers for decades, are getting fidgety.
 Their livelihoods are at stake and until recently, they thought they could look forward to a comfortable retirement.
 How do we deal with these employees, taking their fears seriously – while at the same time paying attention to those who are afraid that Germany will drift ever further behind if we don’t keep up with the pace of innovation?
 Is it possible for people nearing the end of their career to adopt a new customer-centric mindset?